 - Red Velvet Cupcakes.
-You can make vegan red velvet cupcakes by distributing the batter into 24 muffin compartments lined with cupcake papers.
-Bake them for 20 – 25 minutes (using a tester to make sure they’re done).
+Make vegan red velvet cupcakes by distributing the batter into 24 muffin compartments lined with cupcake papers.
+Bake them for 20–25 minutes (using a tester to make sure they’re done).
 Allow them to cool completely before frosting.